So, your engine turns over, but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

 Carburetor – If You Have One

-This guide not only tells you where to start but helps you build your diagnostic strategy.
+So, this guide not only tells you where to start, but helps you build your diagnostic strategy.
 And, reminds you of some simple but, easy to forget places to look into.
-So, most of the time, using just this guide you’ll be able to zero in on the problem.